All Concerts in Milwaukee

-Miller Park, home to Major League Baseball’s Milwaukee Brewers, also serves as a concert venue from time to time.
+American Family Field, home to Major League Baseball’s Milwaukee Brewers, also serves as a concert venue from time to time.
 The ballpark hosts one to two concerts in most years.
-Paul McCartney attracted 43,700 to a sold-out show at Miller Park in 2013, and other performers in the park’s history include Ed Sheeran, Kenny Chesney, and One Direction.
+Paul McCartney attracted 43,700 to a sold-out show at American Family Field in 2013, and other performers in the park’s history include Ed Sheeran, Kenny Chesney, and One Direction.

 Beautiful Riverside Theatre is located just off of Wisconsin Avenue, on the Milwaukee River.
 The venue is right across the bridge from East Town.

 Summerfest’s largest venue is American Family Insurance Amphitheater.
-The theater has room for 25,000 people in pavilion, lawn, and general admission sections.
+The theater has room for 25,000 people in the pavilion, lawn and general admission sections.
 Headline artists perform at the amphitheater, and these shows require their own ticket.